clairelwest/Final-Project-Winter-is-Coming/ProjectDescription.md

 ## Theme:
 My final Project will be themed around Winterfell from Game of Thrones.
-The main characture will be Sansa Stark.
+The main character will be Sansa Stark.

 ## Classes:
-I will have a class for the player, the side charactures, and for locations.
+I will have a class for the player, the side characters, and for locations.

 ## Limited Resource:
 My limited resource will be gold as well as respect.